ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 ### WeatherForecastViewer

-I want to demonstrate various features so there's a set of buttons that use routing [rather than a button event handler that just updates the id and display].
-They all route to the same page and just modify the Id - `/WeatherForecast/1`.
+This page demonstrates various features, so there's a set of buttons that use routing [rather than a button event handler that just updates the id and display] to switch between records.
+They route to the same page and modify the Id - `/WeatherForecast/1`.

 The markup is self-evident.
-It's not efficient: it's keep it simple demo code.
+It's not efficient: it's *keep it simple* demo code.

 The code I want to look at in detail is `OnParametersSetAsync`.

-1. It uses `NotInitialized` to only get the WeatherForecast list on initialization.
-In `ComponentBase` thia code would have been in `OnInitializedAsync`.
+1. `NotInitialized` provides the conditional control: only load the WeatherForecast list on initialization.
+In `ComponentBase` this code would be in `OnInitializedAsync`.
-2. It checks the Id status: `hasRecordChanged`.
-I use a bool here so we are clear what's happening.
-Your code should be expressive: the compiler will optimize this, you don't need to.
+2. `hasIdChanged` detects if the Id has changed.
+It's declared separately to make the code clearer and more expressive.
+The compiler will optimize this.
 3. It only gets the new record if the Id has changed.

 ```csharp